pinobatch/little-things-nes/pretendo/README.md

 Game Boy and Game Boy Pocket use the animation seen here, while Game Boy Color uses the same logo with a different animation, and Game Boy Advance Game Paks carry a higher detail logo.
-The Sega Master System, Sega Genesis, and Game Gear have a more primitive "Trademark Security System" (TMSS) that just looks for the name "SEGA" in the cartridge header and displays a predefined message if it matches.
+The Sega Master System (export), Mega Drive/Genesis (since model 1 VA6), and Game Gear (later units) have a more primitive "Trademark Security System" (TMSS) that looks for the name "SEGA" in the cartridge header and displays a predefined message if it matches.

 Legal
 -----